jdah/minecraft-weekend/README.md

-# Minecraft, but I made it in 48 hours*.
+# Minecraft, but I made it in 48 hours*

 ![screenshot](screenshots/1.png)